 - Cleaning the common spaces, most crucially the bathroom.
-It’s awesome not to need to use a common bathroom down the hall, shared with countless of other people.
+It’s awesome not to need to use a common bathroom down the hall, shared with countless other people.
 Visit one of the bathrooms in the Quad sometime over the weekend and the whys of this will become quite clear.
 The flip side is that no one will come clean the thing for you.
 People tend to have different standards of cleanliness, but devising a cleaning schedule and set of expectations (and splitting the cleaning supply cost) is essential.
 Not following through with your end of the arrangement often causes unnecessary friction between roommates.
 Note that maintaining bathroom cleanliness will be essential during the 2020-2021 year and roommates must be diligent to clean up after themselves.

 - The common fridge.
 Some students still bring their own, but there is a microfridge unit in the common hallway of every quad and double, which is quite convenient.
 Nevertheless, each year plenty of our staff are called in to address the following dramatic accusation: My Roommate Drank My Milk.
 Discuss whether items in the fridge are shared or individual; if little signs are necessary, so be it.
 As a rule of thumb – if you don’t know for certain whether you are allowed to help yourself to something in the fridge that you didn’t buy yourself, don’t do it.
 Little matters can often snowball into major disputes.

 - Entering your roommate’s bedroom.
 Here’s another common sticking point between suitemates.
 Discuss whether your roommates are allowed to pop in your room when you aren’t there; whether they can borrow anything; and especially whether their guests can use your bed if you are away.
 And let’s be clear on this one: without prior permission, you are not allowed to enter your roommate’s room, borrow any of their items, eat any of their food or certainly use their bed.
 Some folks are perfectly OK with a more open environment, which is totally fine so long as this has been previously discussed and agreed upon by all parties.
-As of Fall 2017, our bedrooms all have individual ID locks, so students will have more control over access to their bedroom when they aren't present (provided they remember to close the door!).
+Note that our bedrooms all have individual ID locks, so students have complete control over access to their bedrooms when they aren't present (provided they remember to close the door!).

 - Guests.
 College is pretty social, which is swell.
 But coming to an agreement about how often guests can be present, particularly groups and especially overnight, is crucial; and if you have a romantic partner, they can’t simply unofficially move in.
-Your roommate’s permission is required for you to host guests; familiarize yourself with all the other policies regarding guests.
+Roommate permission is required for you to host guests; familiarize yourself with all the other policies regarding guests.
 Note that guests access will likely be extremely limited during the 2020-2021 year.

 See more pointers here!